China–Zimbabwe relations: History

 A delegation of Chinese businessmen did visit Zimbabwe around that time; however, the Zimbabwe Tourism Authority put up signs with messages in Korean to welcome them.
 Spokesmen stated that they would hire Chinese translators in the future to avoid such errors.
 The Zimbabwean side are also ambivalent about the increasing Chinese influence on the economy; Zimbabweans have complained about the low quality of Chinese goods, including buses.
 Nyasha Chikwinya, a spokeswoman for Zanu PF Women's League, asserted that the Chinese had become the most active group in the non-official exchange of foreign currency, ahead of Nigerians and Indians, and called for those who "fueled the foreign currency black market" to be arrested.
 Robberies aimed at Chinese businessmen are on the rise.

 The 2017 coup in Zimbabwe deposed Mugabe.
 The new provisional President Emmerson Mnangagwa is thought to have a close, if challenging, relationship with China.

 In 2018, China and Zimbabwe signed a comprehensive strategic partnership.

 In 2022, China gifted Zimbabwe a new parliament building and conference center.

 In 2023, a Chinese company, Chengxin Lithium Group, was accused by Zimbabwean officials of displacing locals and desecrating graves to build a mine.

-Political relations
+Sovereignty issues

 Zimbabwe follows the one China principle.
 It recognizes the People's Republic of China as the sole government of China and Taiwan as an integral part of China's territory, and supports all efforts by the PRC to "achieve national reunification".
 It also considers Hong Kong, Xinjiang and Tibet to be China's internal affairs.